I had rather be on my farm than be emperor of the world. ~George Washington

 The farm consisted of about five hundred acres of corn and soybeans, along with a dozen or so dairy cattle, several beef cattle plus numerous chickens and ducks.
 We would usually spend two or three days there during our visit; helping out with farm chores in exchange for room, board and hunting privileges.

 Our rooms were on the second floor of Ma and Pa’s ancient farm house.
-The heat source up there was a grated hole in the ceiling which allowed warm air from the first floor to migrate to the second floor.
+The heat source up there was a grated hole in the floor which allowed warm air from the first floor to migrate to the second floor.
 On cold winter nights you could see your breath up there and we often slept wearing every article of clothing we had with us.

 Mornings consisted of a large farm breakfast including fresh chicken or duck eggs, thick bacon and homemade biscuits.
 As we arrived downstairs for breakfast, Pa would be coming in from the barn or field, having already been up a couple of hours tending to farm chores.
 After breakfast we’d hang around in the hot kitchen still trying to warm up a bit; then we’d gather our gear and head out for the first hunt of the day.